lirond101/kandula-project/README.md

       3.2.
 Jenkins tunnel: jenkins-svc.jenkins.svc.cluster.local:50000

       3.3.
-Credentials of secret text - K8s jenkins service account -use the JWT which ./setup from step 4 outputs.
+Credentials of secret text - K8s jenkins service account -use the output JWT from ./setup.sh execution.
    4. Store credentials for Jenkins pipeline:

       4.1.
-Dockerhub  - username / password.
+Dockerhub - add key 'dockerhub.id' of type username / password.

       4.2.
-Github - SSH key - generate key pair and store here its private part and on Github at SSH and GPG store the public part.
+Github - add key 'github' of type SSH Username with private key - generate a key pair and store its private part. the public part will be stored on your Github account:
+           Settings -> "SSH and GPG keys" -> Click "New SSH key".

       4.3.
 Go to global credentials and update the github known keys - I prefer to choose "provide it manually" and put there the response of:
          ```shell script